We are a not-for-profit community club.

 Members’ discount – Regular Club Members (please fill in our Regular Members Registration Form and bring it with the appropriate membership fee: £10 kids/£15 adults) can train at the discounted rates of £3 and £4 respectively (and only £2,50 for young siblings training together).

-Insurance – After your thrid class you will need to Governing body membership – In order to practice judo or wrestling safely you will need to purchase either a BJA judo license (do not forget to add our club code – 5079) or a BWA license (do not forget to select Shinbudo from the list of London clubs) which are inclusive of public liability and personal accident insurance.
+Insurance – After your third class you will need to apply for Governing body membership – In order to practice judo, wrestling, or bjj safely you will need to purchase either a BJA judo license (do not forget to add our club code – 5079), BWA license (do not forget to select Shinbudo from the list of London clubs) or UKBJJA license (again, please select Shinbudo, from the list of clubs) which are inclusive of public liability and personal accident insurance.